-The edges in density are technically the caustics of the mapping of the phase density of particles into physical space (Nulsen, 1989).
+In an idealized case, the edges in density are the caustics of the mapping of the phase density of particles into physical space (Nulsen, 1989).
 As a natural consequence, the shells are interleaved in radius and their separation increases with radius (point 7 in Sect.
 4).
 Furthermore, the range of the number of shells present around ellipticals is a simple consequence of the age of the event.
 More shells will imply that a longer time has passed since the merger event.
 A more detailed explanation and some equations can be found in Sect.
 9.1.
 The best insight on the shell formation is provided by video 1-shells.avi, which is a part of the electronic attachment.
-For the description see Appendix C point 1.
+Five snapshots related to the video can be seen in Fig. 7.
+For the description, see Appendix H point 1.